Anish-shakya/60-Days-of-SQL/README.md

 - SUM, COUNT, MIN,MAX and COUNT aggregate functions  can be used to summarize the available data to draw some insights.

+#### Sub Queries
+- Subqueries, also known as nested queries or inner queries, are a powerful tool in SQL for performing data-driven decision-making during data analysis.
+- They allow you to use the results of one query as input to another query, enabling more complex and flexible data manipulations